Can Chickens Eat Pumpkin Seeds? Everything You Should Know!

 Can Chickens Eat Fresh Pumpkin Seeds?

-Yes, fresh Pumpkin seeds are safe and nutritious for chickens.
+Yes, they are safe and nutritious for chickens.
 However, they must be properly cleaned and offered in moderation to avoid excess moisture or bacterial growth.

 Can Chickens Eat Green Pumpkin Seeds?